Internship Requirements FAQs

 - Supervisory Field Operations (i.e., field engineer, superintendent, project coordinator, and assistant construction/project manager).

 How do I enroll in the Construction Experience Course (CNST 3185)?

-- Students must follow up with his/her employer to complete the Intern Evaluation Form provided to the employer by the Department.
-The employer must complete the Internship Evaluation Form no later than July 31 for fall semester enrollment and December 31 for spring semester enrollment.
+- Intern Evaluation Form must be submitted by the employer no later than July 31 for fall semester enrollment, and December 31 for spring semester enrollment.

 Is there anything I should do during my internship time?